Aquanty/rtd-hgs/docs/source/index.rst

 #. **clambda_f(j), j=1,nzones** First-order decay constant
    [T:math:`^{-1}`] for each discrete fracture zone **j**.

+| Assigns a unique value for the solute first-order decay constant,
+  :math:`\lambda_f` (Equation :ref:
-Assigns a unique value for the solute first-order decay constant, :math:`\lambda_f` (Equation :ref:`eq:9` ), to each discrete fracture zone in the domain.
-The default value is 0.0 (no decay).
+| ), to each discrete fracture zone in the domain.
+The default value is
+  0.0 (no decay).

 --------------